-The East Carolina University Poetry Forum conducts an informal workshop in poetry that meets in the Mendenhall Student Center at 8:00 p.m. each first and third Thursday during the months of the academic year.
+The East Carolina University Poetry Forum conducts an informal workshop in poetry that meets in the Mendenhall Student Center at 8 p.m., the first and third Thursday during the months of the academic year.
 The forum sponsors the visits of established poets.
 Robert Creely, Patricia Goedicke, William Stafford, James Dickey, Carolyn Kizer, Lucille Clifton, Fred Chappell, and Louis Simpson are among the poets who have read on the ECU campus.